Language models show human-like content effects on reasoning tasks: Materials and Methods

+Our main analyses are quantified with mixed-effects logistic regression models that include task condition variables as predictors, and control for random effects of items, and, where applicable, models.
+The key results of these models are reported in the main text.
+The full model specifications and full results are provided in Appx. \ref{app:statistical_analyses}.

-\textbf{ID} initiated the investigation into interactions between language model knowledge and reasoning, formulated and lead the project, performed the experiments for the NLI tasks, and wrote the paper.\\ \textbf{AKL} lead the project, developed the syllogisms and Wason datasets, performed the experiments for the syllogisms and Wason tasks, performed the main analyses and created the figures, and wrote the paper.\\ \textbf{SCYC} created the NLI dataset, contributed ideas, contributed to experiments, and contributed to writing the paper. \\ \textbf{TC} contributed ideas, created technical infrastructure, and contributed to writing the paper.\\ \textbf{DK, JLM} and \textbf{FH} advised throughout and contributed to writing the paper.
+\textbf{Acknowledgements:} We thank Michiel Bakker, Michael Henry Tessler, Matt Botvinick, and Adam Santoro for helpful comments and suggestions.\\ \textbf{Funding:} This work was not supported by external funding.\\ \textbf{Author Contributions} {AKL} formulated and lead the project, developed the syllogisms and Wason datasets, performed the model experiments, performed the human experiments, performed the main analyses and created the figures, and wrote the paper. {ID} initiated the investigation into interactions between language model knowledge and reasoning, formulated and lead the project, performed the model experiments, and wrote the paper. {SCYC} created the NLI dataset, contributed ideas, contributed to experiments, and contributed to writing the paper. {HS} created the human experiments infrastructure, assisted with the human experiments and contributed to the paper. {AC} contributed ideas, created technical infrastructure, and contributed to the paper. {DK, JLM} and {FH} advised throughout and contributed to writing the paper.\\ \textbf{Competing Interests} The authors declare that they have no competing financial interests.\\ \textbf{Data and materials availability:} Additional data and materials are available upon request.